thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Our RAMP-Up in Helping Needy Citizens
 		</td>
 		<td>
-			Check out how the CPF Board has reached out to the Ministry of Social and Family Development (MSF) to create a desired streamlined Service Journey for citizens with financial difficulties who need help from the government thereby easing their pressing financial needs.
+			CPF Board, together with Ministry of Social and Family Development (MSF) worked on addressing appeals for early withdrawal of CPF monies by citizens with financial difficulties.
 		</td>
 	</tr>
 	<tr>